Keith Mills: Olympics

+Invictus Games

+In November 2013, Prince Harry contacted Mills to assist with the creation of his vision of an international-style Warrior Games event for sick and injured active duty and veteran service members.
+Harry felt Mills's organizational skills, social and political connections, as well as his involvement as an entrepreneur and deputy chairman of the London Organizational Committee of the Olympic and Paralympic Games were perfect for the project.
+The result was helping Harry to found what is now the Invictus Games.
+This International sporting event takes place every two years to help the recovery of sick and injured active duty and veteran service members from 23 participating countries.
+Mills went on to be the Chair of the Invictus Games Foundation Board of Trustees for six years, stepping down with the appointment of Lord Charles Allen in 2021.

 National Lottery

 In 2020, SAZKA Group, Europe’s largest lottery operator, announced it had appointed Sir Keith Mills as Bid Chair of the UK team for the Fourth National Lottery Licence Competition.
 In March 2022, following a "fair, open and robust competition", the Gambling Commission named Allwyn as their preferred applicant.
-In January 2023, the Gambling Commission approved the acquisition of Camelot UK Lotteries Ltd. by Allwyn, with Sir Keith being appointed Chairman of Camelot UK Lotteries Ltd in February 2023 when the transaction was completed.
+In January 2023, Allwyn received approval from the Gambling Commission to acquire Camelot UK Lotteries Ltd. Subsequently, in February 2023, upon the completion of the transaction, Sir Keith was named the Chairman of Camelot UK Lotteries Ltd..

 Coutts AIG action

 The same month that Loyalty Management UK was sold, Mills bought £73m of the "enhanced fund" version of AIG Life "premier bonds" on the advice of Coutts, the private bank owned by Royal Bank of Scotland.
 Coutts recommended to Mills that he place his money in AIG Life Premier Bonds as a way of protecting his capital.
 They also said it would be a safe alternative to bank deposits and would earn a slightly better interest rate.
 Coutts said Mills' money would be safe, as AIG was the largest insurance company in the world, AA rated, and that the bonds would provide instant access to his money, just like a deposit account.
-Later, given the negative press reports about the future of AIG, Mills queried Coutts, in writing, the safety of keeping his money with AIG.
-Coutts replied that they did not have concerns about these bonds, so Mills retained them.
-AIG Life is a UK subsidiary of American International Group, the US insurer rescued by the US Federal Reserve on 16 September 2008.
+Later, in light of unfavorable media coverage regarding AIG's prospects, Mills sought clarification from Coutts in writing about the security of his investments with AIG.
+In response, Coutts indicated their lack of worry about these bonds, leading Mills to hold onto them.
+AIG Life, a UK branch of the American International Group, a US insurance company, received a bailout from the US Federal Reserve on September 16, 2008.